 Meet the experienced and friendly doctors and staff who make Scott City Eye Center the leading provider of vision care products and services in Scott City.

 Joshua J. Gooden, OD

 Dr. Gooden was raised on a farm in Western Kansas near Scott City.
-He attended Tabor College in Hillsboro, KS for 3 years, but left Tabor a year early when he was accepted into optometry school in Memphis, TN.
+He attended Tabor College in Hillsboro, Kansas for there years, but left Tabor a year early when he was accepted into optometry school in Memphis, Tennessee.
 Dr. Gooden graduated from the Southern College of Optometry in 1998.
 Upon graduation, he joined Dr. Terry Nelson in Oakley and subsequently bought the practice in January of 1999.
 Dr. Gooden is on many boards in his community.
 He also enjoys spending time with his wife, Janeen, and their four children: Dexter Thomas, Parker John, Carter James and Tanner Jerrad.
 In his spare time, you might find him golfing or playing outside with his children.

 Shellie Carter started with Dr. Gooden in April 2012 with the primary responsibilities of assisting with eye exams and operating the vision examination equipment.
 Carter previously worked in the restaurant business on a managerial level for several years, and also has her license in cosmetology.
 Carter’s love for working with people is what has drawn her to customer service-related positions, and the opportunity to interact daily with numerous clients is one of the best aspects of being a part of the Gooden team, she says.
 In her spare time she enjoys her two daughters, Kalacia and Kylan, and feels blessed to have a large number of close family members in Scott City.
 Shellie is a member and teacher at the First Christian Church and makes time for growth in her faith.
 Her love for running and reading adds finesse to the balance she loves about her life.